mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 When an authorization request includes one or more `resource` parameters, authorization servers in deployed systems may exhibit a range of behaviors depending on their capabilities and policy configuration.
 An authorization server MAY, for example:

 - Ignore the `resource` parameter and issue an access token that is not restricted to any specific resource.
-- Ignore the `resource` parameter and issue an access token that is valid for an server-assigned resource or set of resources.
+- Ignore the `resource` parameter and issue an access token that is valid for a server-assigned resource or set of resources.
 - Accept all requested `resource` values and issue an access token that is valid for the complete requested set.
 - Accept only a subset of requested `resource` values and issue an access token that is valid for that subset, without explicitly indicating that other requested resources were rejected.
 - Override the requested `resource` values and issue an access token that is valid for resources determined by authorization server policy or client configuration.